Data Ingestion

 |

-Replace YOUR_UNIQUE_PATH with the OTLP path from your Anosys Console pixel.
+Replace YOUR_OTEL_ENDPOINT with the OTEL endpoint URL from your Anosys Console ingestion channel (OTEL tab).

 REST API